topleft/react-svg-grid/blog.md

 1. make a canvas component that will display svg √
 1. move inupts underneath canvas at 500px width √
-1. set a min height and turn on scrolling when met

 #### Phase Three: